switch-model/Switch-USA-PG-ReEDS/README.md

 After this, manually update several .csv data files in `pg_data` as noted in the output from the `patch_pg_existing_resource_groups.py` script.
-This may be easiest using a spreadsheet program.
-(TODO: maybe post the patched versions on our own Google Drive and download those directly.)
+This may be easiest to do with a spreadsheet program.
+(In the future we may post the patched versions of the input files on our own Google Drive and update pg_data.yml to download those directly.)

-In the VS Code terminal pane, run the script below to create the custom load profiles used for this study (too large to store on github):
+In the VS Code terminal pane, run the command below to create the custom load profiles used for this study (too large to store on github):

 ```
 python make_study_loads.py
 ```

-If you prefer to use the ReEDS standard loads instead, you can skip this script and instead comment out `regional_load_fn` in `pg/settings/demand.yml/` and set `load_source_table_name: load_curves_nrel_reeds` in the same file.
+If you prefer to use the ReEDS standard loads instead, you can skip this step and instead comment out `regional_load_fn` in `pg/settings/demand.yml/` and set `load_source_table_name: load_curves_nrel_reeds` in the same file.

-## Notes about PowerGenome scenario configuration
+# Notes about PowerGenome scenario configuration

 `pg/settings/` holds the settings used for all scenarios in this study in a collection of `*.yml` files.
 In addition to these, tabular data is stored in